bjarkiste/viso/README.md

+Script for registering to events on myschool.
+Requires the requests package.

+### viso.py ###
+New version, much more user friendly

 ### cmdviso.py ###
 Old version, should work but is not very user friendly.

-### viso.py ###
-New version, much more user friendly but currently only works if you use english version of myschool by default.